Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

 *Derived references*
 ********************

-Derived reference is a reference produced with source varaible or reference.
+Derived reference is a reference produced with source variable or reference.

 .. code-block:: u_spr